 Your Energy and Stamina Gets Boosted Through Yoga

-Do you believe that is it possible boost your energy and through yoga.
-Here se how can it be done through yoga.
+Do you believe that it is possible to boost your energy and through yoga?
+Here is how yoga helps to do it.

 In yoga theory, nadis carry prana, life force energy.
 In the physical body, the nadis are channels carrying air, water, nutrients, blood, and other bodily fluids around and the channels are arteries, veins, capillaries, bronchioles, lymph canals, and so on.